EfimSo/CipherCampus/README.md

 The signature process works as follows:

 1. Students generate their private/public key pair using secp256k1
+2. Students' public key is hashed together with other information in the Merkle tree leaf.
-2. When submitting a review, the student's private key signs the review text
+3. When submitting a review, the student's private key signs the hash of the review text
+4. The backend verifies that the public key is a in the Merkle tree and in the index range for the class the student wishes to review, using the proof.
+5. The backend verifies the public key has not submitted a review for the chosen class before (nullifier).
-3. The signature is verified against the student's public key before storing the review
+6. The signature is verified against the student's public key before storing the review.
-4. Only reviews with valid signatures are accepted into the system
+7. Only reviews with valid signatures are accepted into the system.

 This enhancement makes our system more robust against malicious attacks while maintaining the privacy benefits of our zero-knowledge proofs.
+The school is unable to submit reviews on students' behalf as they are able to generate proofs but not sign.

 ### Nullifier

-### SQL Schema Changes
+We added backend nullifiers by implementing a new SQL table mapping courses to public keys.
+If the user submits a review with the same public key, for the same class, the server returns a 500 code error.
+View the response in the network tab to see the error code.

 ### Encryption Changes
+The original encryption scheme used (grumpkin) was specialized to be used in the noir circuit.
+It was not popularly supported by Python or Javascript libraries, which forced us to switch to different elyptic curve (SECP256R1).
+We removed the private key from the Noir circuit inputs.
+We made public key a public input.
+In order to keep the public key below the module size of the noir circut, we had to split both the x and y-coordinates of the public key into low and high values (first and last 16 bytes).
+We also used the PEM format to encode the private key to be input into the front-end.
+The key is used without the begin and end tags which are appended by the frontend.
 ---

 ## Topics Covered